jonatanvazquez/re-resizable/README.md

 The `handleClasses` property is used to set the className of one or more resize handles.

-#### `handleComponent?: HandleComponent;`

-The `handleComponent` property is used to pass a React Component to be rendered as one or more resize handle.
-For example, this could be used to use an arrow icon as a handle..

 #### `handleWrapperStyle?: { [key: string]: string };`

 The `handleWrapperStyle` property is used to override the style of resize handles wrapper.